 Social Software

 Then I thought about Josua M. Epstien’s work on artificial societies.
 According to Joshua, artificial societies can be simulated using computers to study various phenomena related to them.
-These could be spread of wealth, resources, fears, emotions and factors affecting human migration from one place to another.
+These could be the spread of wealth, resources, fears, emotions, and factors affecting human migration from one place to another.

 Then the mind recalled a book that I started reading once upon a time, but could not complete reading due to other commitments.
 The book is titled societies of the mind and is written by a famous computer scientist, Marvin Minsky.
 I wondered if the mind could be modeled to have a complete society in it, then why couldn’t software be modeled as a society?
 What would be the society of a mind composed of by the way?
 How Minsky put it up, it was composed of ideas, values, thoughts and emotions that can be contained in a mind, and that enter, leave or reside in a mind at various time scales.
 I must complete reading this book to its end.